 Rake Leaves Under Shrubs to create mulch and natural feeding areas for ground-feeding birds such as sparrows, towhees, and thrashers.
 Earthworms, pill bugs, insects, and spiders will thrive in the decomposing leaf mulch, and will in turn be readily eaten by many songbirds.
 In general, overly tidy gardeners are poor bird gardeners!

 Reduce Your Lawn by at Least 25% to favor meadow plants and taller grasses.
 Tall grasses provide seeds and nesting places for birds.
 Cut this meadow just once each year, and let the remainder of the lawn grow 3 to 4 inches tall before cutting.
-Take the “” to avoid lawn pesticides and wasteful sprinklers.
+Take the “healthy yard pledge” to avoid lawn pesticides and wasteful sprinklers.
 Currently, 50 percent of U.S. households treat their lawns with chemicals that kill about 7 million birds each year.
 These chemicals also leach into our groundwater where they move to wells, streams, lakes, and oceans.

 Clean Out Old Bird and Mouse Nests from nest boxes in early spring.
 When setting out new nest boxes, consider the preferred habitat for different species, as well as the size of the entrance hole, and its distance above the ground.
 Face boxes to the east in northern latitudes to provide extra warmth.
 In forests, play “woodpecker” by using a power drill to create 1 1⁄4-inch holes into dead snags 4 to 5 feet off the ground.
 These holes will serve as nest cavity starts for chickadees and titmice.